fedhere/PUS2020_FBianco/HW11/CENSUS_README.md

-# if you are having a hard time finding the census data you can use these files that I had saved in the repo:
+# if you are having a hard time finding the census data you can use these files that I had saved in the repo in the data folder:

 # [dec_00_sf1_dp1.csv](../data/dec_00_sf1_dp1.csv)